Sauci/Xcp/README.md

 calculate a key for a single seed and use it forever, which would lead to a less secured resource protection.

 Whenever the master issues a `UNLOCK` command, the slave will discard the seed as well, either upon successful and unsuccessful command result.
-THis implies a new `GET_SEED` request for each `UNLOCK` command.
+This implies a new `GET_SEED` request for each `UNLOCK` command.

 The `Xcp_GetSeed` function implementation is left to the stack user.
 The target on which the stack is integrated could provide some random value generator, thus this is target-specific.
 The function's prototype is defined